-Condo Vs. Townhouse: How Are They Different, And Which Is Right For You?
+Condo Vs. Townhouse: How Are They Different?

-What Is The Difference Between A Condo And A Townhouse?
+What’s The Difference Between A Condo And A Townhouse?

 What Is A Condo?

 When you hear the word “condo,” just think of apartment-style living.
 You own the space within the walls of your apartment but nothing outside of them.
 Everything outside of your unit – including the building’s exterior, common areas and land – is owned by a separate entity but enjoyed by the community.

 Of course, not all condos are apartments.
 Some condos are houses within larger residential complexes.
 Regardless of the unit type, the principle is the same: You own and have exclusive rights to your unit but nothing around it.